Nursing at Seattle Children’s

 (April 15, 1934 – Feb.
 9, 2011)

 Elizabeth Thomas, BSN, MN, ARNP, an African American nurse, was inspired to become a nurse as a young child, when she was not allowed to visit her dying mother.
-Her witness of the inequities in care between African American and white communities drove her to improve medical care received by the Black community and other disadvantaged groups.
+Her witness of the inequities in care between African American and White communities drove her to improve medical care received by the black community and other disadvantaged groups.
 Unfortunately, due to racism, she was not allowed to attend a hospital-based nursing school in Mobile, Alabama.
 Instead, she entered a licensed practical nurse (LPN) program at a Catholic-run nursing school in Selma, Alabama.

-Thomas invested her formidable energies to care for, educate and empower her individual patients and their families.
+Liz invested her formidable energies to care for, educate, and empower her individual patients and their families.
 Her commitment to the health and well-being of her patients and her community was widely recognized by colleagues: "She was a vital force and beyond that a great friend and coworker as well as the glue that held things together… an individual with the capacity to intervene and to stop things from falling apart."
+Her passion for social justice inspired others to act and persevere.
+She said: "Never give up the struggle, even when the going gets tough."

-Thomas brought a strong personality and moral sense to her work with children and their families.
+Liz brought a strong personality and moral sense to her work with children and their families.
 She was able to be caring while instilling a personal sense of responsibility in those children and families.

-Her accomplishments included:
+Liz’s accomplishments included:

-• Working to remove barriers to prenatal care, co-chairing the Seattle-King County Infant Mortality Committee for many years
+• Working to remove barriers to prenatal care, co-chairing the Seattle, King County Infant Mortality Committee for many years.

-• Championing the Baby Buckle Seat Program
+• Championing the Baby Buckle Seat Program.

-• Facilitating the timely immunization of preschoolers and adolescents
+• Facilitating the timely immunization of preschoolers and adolescents.

-• Starting a community parenting program for parents involved in the court system and continuing to teach parenting classes during her retirement
+• Starting a community parenting program for parents involved in the court system and continuing to teach parenting classes during her retirement.

-Her reach went far beyond OBCC and extended across the nation.
-She was actively involved in several professional nursing associations, including the American, Washington State and King County Nurses Associations, Mary Mahoney Professional Nurses Organization and many others.
+Her reach went far beyond Odessa Brown Children’s Clinic and extended across the nation.
+Liz was actively involved in several professional nursing associations including the American, Washington State and King County Nurses Associations, Mary Mahoney Professional Nurses Organization and many other organizations.
 She was inducted in the Washington State Nurses Association Hall of Fame in 2000 and received many other awards and recognitions throughout her career.

-For questions and concerns, please email Workforceplanning@seattlechildrens.org.
+For questions and concerns contact Workforceplanning@seattlechildrens.org.